youyou2425/machine-learning-projects/Cervical_cancer_prediction/README.md

-# Cervical Cancer Biopsy Prediction using XGBoost
+# Cervical Cancer Prediction using XGBoost

 ## Project Overview
 This project aims to predict **cervical cancer biopsy results** (0 = no cancer, 1 = cancer) based on patient data, including **age, smoking history, sexually transmitted diseases (STDs), and screening test results**.
 The goal is to develop a model that helps in early detection, reducing unnecessary procedures while minimizing missed diagnoses.